trevortileston-cell/LilyClass/README.md

 - Explicit approval gate enforced before any document filling occurs.
 - Pull the latest buyer-profile details from Google Sheets (service-account credentials) and merge them into PDF form fields or prepend a generated cover page when forms are absent.
 DOCX placeholders like `{{CompanyName}}` are also replaced (DOCX→PDF conversion is a noted phase-two enhancement).
 - Emit a filled PDF/DOCX plus an optional webhook payload that can be wired to DocuSign, Zapier, or Make for downstream automation.
-- Optional FastAPI endpoints for web integrations and lightweight UI surfaces.
+- Optional FastAPI endpoints for web integrations plus a bundled control-center UI so you can operate the desktop deployment from a browser.
 - Agents SDK traces enabled automatically in the OpenAI dashboard (set `OPENAI_TRACE` env var to `1`).

 ## Project layout